8/14/2024

 Cameron Groom

-Jim, if you, maybe you want to expand on that a little bit.
-Just how do that rolls?
+Great point, Jim.
+Maybe you want to expand on that a little bit.

 speaker

-Well, I'm provisionally testing customers that have events that take place throughout the fiscal year.
-However, there in one particular customer case, they only have, we only have sales to them in three of the four quarters.
-So there is a quarter that ends up with and they're fairly significant customers.
+Yeah, well, I provisionally testing customers that have events that take place throughout the fiscal year.
+However, in one particular customer case, we only have sales to them in three of the four quarters.
+So there is a quarter that ends up with, and they're fairly significant customers.
 So that will impact quarterly results.
-And I think as Cameron identified on the antigen business, it's really highly dependent upon, four or five of our larger customers and the timing of their demand as to when we see the shipments go through.
-So we can't have, as we've seen in the past, Q1 has typically seen a quieter quarter for us and it's becoming less so than it was a number of years ago.
+And I think as Cameron identified on the antigen business, it's really highly dependent upon, you know, four or five of our larger customers and the timing of their demands.
+So we can't have, as we've seen in the past, Q1 has typically seen a quieter border for us, and it's becoming less so than it was a number of years ago.
 But we're now starting to, so it is impacted by large antigen customer orders as well.

 speaker